Republican Cox opens run for governor with ad hitting rival

 “Had enough of this?”
 Cox asks, suggesting his two competitors share a common bond in bad judgment and incompetence.

+The statement from Faulconer’s campaign did not address the San Diego real estate deal.

+“John Cox needs a fresh start after ... repeatedly losing in landslide elections,” Stephen Puetz, Faulconer’s campaign manager, said in a statement.
+“Mayor Faulconer is a proven leader, taking on promise breakers and bringing reforms to clean up government.”

-His announcement comes as recall organizers get closer to the 1.5 million petition signatures they need to qualify the proposal for the ballot.
+Cox’s announcement came as recall organizers get closer to the 1.5 million petition signatures they need to qualify the proposal for the ballot.
 They have until mid-March to reach the threshold.

 The recall field is just beginning to take shape, and more candidates are expected.